Department of Nutrition and Health Sciences

 Carlos Guzman

-• Graduated May 2023 from the University of Nebraska-Lincoln with an MS in Nutrition and Exercise
+May 2023 graduate from the University of Nebraska-Lincoln with an MS in Nutrition and Exercise

 Emma Worley